Microsoft to erase its carbon footprint, past and future, in climate push

 Microsoft’s goal of removing enough carbon by 2050 to account for all its emissions since its founding in 1975 includes direct emissions from sources such as company vehicles and indirect emissions from electricity use.

+Question remain about the technology that Microsoft is considering.
+Sue Reid, vice president of climate and energy at U.S. nonprofit Ceres, which works with companies on sustainability commitments, said the economics of direct air capture have yet to be worked out, and reforestation rates may not be fast enough to catch up with growing emissions.

+“That math is all facing some new uncertainty and vulnerabilities tied to exacerbated climate change impact, (like there being) more wildfires,” she said.

-The company’s announcement comes as big investors pay more attention to how companies will tackle climate change.
+Microsoft’s announcement comes as big investors pay more attention to how companies tackle climate change.

-Earlier this week, BlackRock CEO Larry Fink said companies must act or face anger from investors over how unsustainable business practices might curb their future wealth.
+Earlier this week, BlackRock CEO Larry Fink said companies must act or face investors’ anger over how unsustainable business practices might curb their future wealth.

-But even as technology companies have stepped in with their own climate goal plans, they have faced criticism from their employees for doing too little.
+But even as technology companies have stepped in with climate goal plans, they have faced employee criticism for doing too little.

-Amazon.com Inc (AMZN.O), the world’s largest online retailer, last year pledged to be “net zero carbon” by 2040 and to buy 100,000 electric delivery vans from a startup, after employee activists pushed the retailer to take a tougher stance on climate change.
+Amazon.com Inc (AMZN.O), the world’s largest online retailer, last year pledged to be “net zero carbon” by 2040 and to buy 100,000 electric delivery vans from a startup, after employee activists pushed the retailer to toughen its stance on climate change.

 Microsoft plans to become net zero carbon a decade earlier than Amazon, although its emissions are roughly a third of Amazon’s.